freeciv/freeciv-web/README.md

      and edit to suit your needs.
    - Run 'build.sh' in the freeciv-web directory
-   - Copy nginx configuration file from publite2/nginx/freeciv-web to /etc/nginx/sites-enabled/ and edit to suit your needs.
+   - Copy nginx configuration file from publite2/nginx/freeciv-web to the nginx config directory, /usr/local/nginx/conf, /etc/nginx, or /usr/local/etc/nginx
+     and edit it to suit your needs.

 6. Start and stop Freeciv-web with the following commands:
   scripts/start-freeciv-web.sh
   scripts/stop-freeciv-web.sh
-  scripts/status-freeciv-web.sh
-(On Vagrant, these scripts are found on /vagrant/scripts)
+  scripts/status-freeciv-web.sh        (this script is useful to debug if Freeciv-web is running correctly) (On Vagrant, these scripts are found on /vagrant/scripts)

 Freeciv-Web continuous integration on Travis CI